A credential evaluation converts the academic credits or degrees that you earned overseas to their equivalencies in the U.S. or Canada.

 What Are the Different Kinds of Evaluation Reports?

 For an additional cost, a detailed report will analyze each course on the transcript, and convert credit hours, grades, and course levels to their U.S. equivalents.
-Some agencies will calculate a Grade Point Average (GPA), which is the standard way of reporting academic achievement in the U.S. A course-by course evaluation is almost always necessary when an individual is applying for transfer credit, or a graduate degree.
+Some agencies will calculate a Grade Point Average (GPA), which is the standard way of reporting academic achievement in the U.S. However, a Course-by-Course evaluation is almost always necessary when an individual is applying for transfer credit, or a graduate degree.

 How Much Does an Evaluation Cost?

-The cost of an evaluation depends upon many factors—the degree of detailed analysis required for your purpose, whether or not an agency charges for each credential it evaluates, processing time, etc. Fees for “basic” reports typically range from USD $70 to $150; “detailed” reports range from $150 to $350.
+The cost of an evaluation depends upon many factors—the degree of detailed analysis required for your purpose, whether or not an agency charges for each credential it evaluates, processing time, etc. Fees for “basic” reports typically range from $70 to $150 USD; “detailed” reports range from $150 to $350.

 How Are Foreign Credentials Evaluated into the U.S. Equivalency?

-Agencies use a variety of research tools and resources to determine the status of foreign academic institutions and to assess an individual academic achievement with the U.S. system and standards of education.
+Agencies use a variety of research tools and resources to determine the status of international academic institutions and to assess an individual academic achievement with the U.S. system and standards of education.